hangsbreaker/autocomplete/README.md

 # autocomplete
-Make html input text with suggestion autocomplete with data from object or ajax need jquery
+Make html input text with suggestion autocomplete with data from object or ajax. need jquery